logzio/logz-docs/_source/logzio_collections/_log-sources/heroku.md

 ##### Check Logz.io for your logs

-Give your logs a few minutes to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana) to confirm you're shipping logs.
+Give your logs some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana) to confirm you're shipping logs.

 If you still don't see your logs, see [log shipping troubleshooting]({{site.baseurl}}/user-guide/log-shipping/log-shipping-troubleshooting.html).